Daffy-Dinosaurs/Heartbeat/README.md

 ## Purpose

 Heartbeat is an interactive global map that allows our users to see visual representations of key data sets provided to the application.
-Currently Heartbeat is set to display data from acquired from the world back (add something).
+Currently Heartbeat is set to display data from acquired from the World Bank, the FAO, and the WHO.
 We hope this can be used as a tool to highlight important issues and be leveraged to produce educational value and awareness toward these key topics.

 #####The three datasets represent: